Braves vs. Rockies Player Props Betting Odds

 |0

-- Profar has picked up at least one hit in two games in a row.
-During his last five outings he is hitting .250 with two doubles, two walks and an RBI.
+- Diaz takes a four-game streak with at least one hit into this contest.
+During his last five outings he is hitting .250 with a double, a triple, a home run, a walk and five RBI.

 |Opponent